SansGuidon/bookmarks/README.md

 * [Dr. Jeremy Dean](https://www.spring.org.uk/2011/09/how-to-avoid-being-distracted-from-your-goals.php) - (2011) How to Avoid Being Distracted From Your Goals | Specific plans free the mind
 > Making plans helps free up mental space for whatever we are doing right now, allowing us to be more efficient in the long term.
 * [Dr. Jeremy Dean](https://www.spring.org.uk/2009/01/how-to-avoid-procrastination-think.php) - (2009) How to Avoid Procrastination: Think Concrete | focus on task's details and use self-imposed deadlines.
 While working on it : keep the ultimate, abstract goal in mind.
 When it's hard, stay focused on details, when it get easier : choose a more abstract, goal focus
+* [Positive Psychology Program](https://positivepsychologyprogram.com/dacher-keltner-emotions-in-a-meaningful-life/) - (2016) Dacher Keltner: Emotions in a Meaningful Life
+* [Dacher Keltner](https://www.fs.blog/2018/03/dacher-keltner-power/) - [Podcast] Survival of the Kindest: Dacher Keltner Reveals the New Rules of Power | how to feel good with simple tricks + learn about high jen behaviors + empathy and positive influences

 # Robots
 * [Mubashar Iqbal](https://willrobotstakemyjob.com/) - Will robots take my job ?
 Make the test ;-)